Brandon Capital

 Grant in 2020

-Cincera Therapeutics Pty Ltd is a privately held biotechnology company based in Mawson Lakes, Australia, established in 2017.
-The company specializes in the discovery and development of small molecule drugs aimed at treating challenging inflammatory and fibrotic conditions linked to obesity, metabolic disorders, and cancer.
-Cincera's innovative approach focuses on creating effective therapies that address difficult-to-treat diseases, including applications for liver problems and other related health issues, ultimately enabling healthcare providers to improve patient outcomes.
+Cincera Therapeutics Pty Ltd is a privately held biotechnology company established in 2017 and headquartered in Mawson Lakes, Australia.
+The company specializes in the discovery and development of novel small molecule drugs aimed at treating challenging inflammatory and fibrotic conditions linked to obesity, metabolic disorders, and cancer.
+Cincera's innovative drug candidates are designed to address difficult-to-treat diseases, with potential applications extending to various other health issues, including liver diseases.
+By focusing on these critical areas, Cincera Therapeutics strives to provide effective therapeutic solutions for patients suffering from complex medical conditions.

 Glyscend Therapeutics